-Animal Subjects.
 All experimental procedures were conducted under the National Institutes of Health Guidelines for the Care and Use of Laboratory Animals and were approved by the ethics committee of the State of North Rhine-Westphalia, Germany (Landesamt für Natur, Umwelt und Verbraucherschutz Nordrhein-Westfalen (LANUV), application number: Az.: 81-02.04.2021.A240).
-Fifteen adult domestic pigeons (Columba livia, Budapest highflyer variety; 7 females and 8 males, genetically sexed), obtained from a local breeder, were used in this study.
+Fifteen adult domestic pigeons (Columba livia, Budapest highflyer variety; 7 females and 8 males, 2-3 years old, genetically sexed), obtained from a local breeder, were used in this study (Supplementary Table 2).
 Budapest pigeons were selected for this fMRI study because their small body fits well in the small-bore of the preclinical scanner resonator.
-In addition, their large eyes and transparent eyelids allow pupil size and eye movements to be monitored even when the eyelids are closed45.
-Before the experiments, birds were reared and housed in enriched colony aviaries, under 12 h:12 h light:dark photoperiod, at 21 C. During the experiment, pigeons were individually housed in wire-mesh cages (45x45x45 cm3) under the same photoperiod with ad libitum access to water and food.
+In addition, their large eyes and transparent eyelids allow pupil size and eye movements to be monitored even when the eyelids are closed21.
+Before the experiments, birds were reared and housed in enriched colony aviaries, under 12 h:12 h light:dark photoperiod, at 21 °C. During the experiment, pigeons were individually housed in wire-mesh cages $(45 \times 45 \times 45 \text{ cm}^3)$ under the same photoperiod with ad libitum access to water and food.